mallpopstar/rc/README.md

 - Take screenshots of websites (planned)
 - Capture errors and exceptions (planned)

+### Use cases

+Sometimes using VMs to connect to your website is overkill.
+Here are some use cases you can setup Remote Control to do:

+- Provide support to customers
+- Check for performance issues, CPU usage, network lag, etc.
+- Capture errors
+- Insert DOM onto the page without having to add it to a web application (especially, if its temporary)
+- Listen to events and send them back to a server.

 ### What Remote Control is not

 Remote Control is not a e2e or unit testing framework.
-Instead, it can be used in conjunction with testing libraries to automate testing of your website, such as Vitest or Jest.
+Instead, it can be used in conjunction with testing libraries to automate testing of your website, such as [Vitest](https://vitest.dev/) or [Jest](https://jestjs.io/).

 Remote Control is not a web scraping framework.
-Instead, it can be used in conjunction with web scraping libraries to scrape content from websites, such as Cheerio or Puppeteer.
+Instead, it can be used in conjunction with web scraping libraries to scrape content from websites, such as [Cheerio](https://github.com/cheeriojs/cheerio) or [Puppeteer](https://pptr.dev/).

 Remote Control is not a browser automation framework.
-Instead, it can be used in conjunction with browser automation libraries to automate browsers, such as Playwright or Puppeteer.
+Instead, it can be used in conjunction with browser automation libraries to automate browsers, such as [Playwright](https://playwright.dev/) or [Puppeteer](https://pptr.dev/).

 ### How does it work?